Welcoming 2011 With Goals and Resolutions

 Amber’s 2011 Goals.
 Somebody’s getting married this year!
 I’m looking forward to reading more on Blonde and Balanced about the process and relevant decisions leading up to the big event.
 Amber will focus this year on putting other people’s needs in front of her own.

 Evan’s 2011 Goals and Objectives.
 Evan from My Journey to Millions is a new father looking to find balance in his life.
 He’ll focus on losing weight and expanding his blogs and businesses.

 Kay Lynn’s 2011 Goals and Plans.
 The Bucksome Boomer plans to become debt free this year.
 She also will focus on personal goals such as losing weight and exercising.
 Kay Lynn plans to increase her income from blogging to an average of $1,000 per month.

 Financial Samurai Goals and Resolutions for 2011.
 Among a list of what seems to be one hundred goals, Sam will be trending towards vegetarianism this year, which is just a fancy way of saying eating less meat.

 One more late addition: Investor Junkie’s 2011 Financial Goals.
 Investor Junkie will be starting a new web-based business idea this year.
 I’m looking forward to seeing what he has in mind.
 He also will be taking strides towards a paperless office, reducing bills and junk mail sent to his house.

 Happy New Year!
 May 2011 be the year we all achieve our goals.

-Consumerism Commentary participated in a number of carnivals including the Carnival of Personal Finance, Best of Credit Cards and Saving Money Carnival, Carnival of Money Stories, Carnival of Passive Investing, Festival of Stocks, Wealth Builder Carnival, and Stock Carnival Ecstasy.
+Consumerism Commentary participated in a number of carnivals including the Carnival of Personal Finance, Best of Credit Cards and Saving Money Carnival, Carnival of Money Stories, Carnival of Passive Investing, Wealth Builder Carnival, and Stock Carnival Ecstasy.